 - Clean Up After Checkout – If you are not able to clean your own place before a new guest arrives, be sure to have a cleaning service help.
 Your next guest will know that you did not take the time to properly clean up after the last guest, gross.

-Be friendly, but respect your guests privacy if you are living in the unit with your guests.
-It tends to be a little awkward sharing a place with a stranger, but if everyone is friendly and respects everyone’s privacy, it makes it a much more enjoyable experience.
-For me, it took getting used to staying in someone’s home and trying to relax as if it were my own as well, but we are getting the hang of it!
+If you are living in the unit it is ok to be friendly, but be sure to respect their privacy too.
+It tends to be a little awkward sharing a place with a stranger.
+If everyone is friendly and respects everyone’s privacy, it makes it a much more enjoyable experience.
+It took getting used to staying in someone’s home and trying to relax as if it were my own.
+But I am certainly getting the hang of it!